-With Florida’s recent shift in attitude towards medical marijuana, whereby patients with a medical marijuana card can now obtain high-level THC with a qualifying medical condition, it makes sense that people are showing more interest in the benefits of CBD oil.
+Florida has recently shifted its attitude towards medical marijuana, whereby patients with a medical marijuana card can now obtain high-level THC with a qualifying medical condition.
+Therefore, it makes sense that people are showing more interest in the benefits of CBD oil.

 Here, you will find all you need to know about how to obtain CBD oil legally in Florida, with or without a medical marijuana card.
 Additionally, we’ll discuss what some of the potential uses and health benefits of using CBD oil are.